fisma-ready/ubuntu-lts/README.md

 ![1404-lts](docs/ubuntu-1404.png)

-* Launches a `m3.medium` instance from this AMI in your AWS account's Classic region (not a VPC).
+* Launches an `m3.medium` instance from this AMI in your AWS account's Classic region (not a VPC).

 * Uses the included Chef cookbooks and templates to connect to the instance and configure it to match the Center for Internet Security's baseline security controls.